≠eneric2g

 Properties

-- Studies have suggested antispasmodic, antiplatelet, antiviral, antioxidant, anti-inflammatory, antimicrobial, antihypertensive, cardioinhibitory, hepatoprotective, antiangiogenesis, antidiabetic, anticancer properties.
+- Studies have suggested antispasmodic, antiplatelet, antiviral, antioxidant, anti-inflammatory, antimicrobial, antihypertensive, cardioinhibitory, hepatoprotective, antiangiogenesis, antidiabetic, anticancer, antimutagenic, renoprotective properties.

 Toxic reactions